wan-lab-vanderbilt/subtomo-tutorials/docs/reading.md

 ## Methods

-A very good introduction to subtomogram averaging in cryo-electron tomography can be found here: [Wan & Briggs. _Methods Enzymol._ 2016.](https://doi.org/10.1016/bs.mie.2016.04.014)
+A very good introduction to subtomogram averaging in cryo-electron tomography can be found here: [Turoňová & Wan. _Focus Struct.
+Biol._ 2024.](https://doi.org/10.1007/978-3-031-51171-4_8)

 In addition, the following references would also be useful background for some of the software packages we will use: